chaitanya6416/event-collect-and-deliver/README.md

 ## Let's talk Test cases

-- `test_collect_api.py`
+- `test_payload_collection.py`
   - `test_postive_collect_api`: hits the /collect endpoint with a payload & checks if the sequence_number is incremented & stored in Redis.
-  - `test_negative_collect_api`: when /collect endpoint is hit with improper payload, the API should respond with a 400 error status.
+  - `test_negative_collect_api`: When/collect endpoint is hit with improper payload, the API should respond with a 400 error status.

+- `test_payload_delivery.py`
+  - `test_positive_post_the_payload`: When a thread is actively running & is waiting to deliver any arrived payloads at /collect_api endpoint, it immediately delivers the payload to the destination port.
+Here we are spawning a thread to deliver a payload to a port, then hitting the /collect_api with a payload & checking whether the running thread is able to make a post request.
+We mock the actual delivery and just check if the post request is called.
+  - `test_negative_post_the_payload`: After exhausting the set number of attempts, the program must raise a requests.RequestException.
+Here we are not mocking the request post method & willingly trying to make the payload delivery fail and then trying to check if an exception is raised by asserting like self.assertRaises(RequestException)

-- `test_start_delivery.py`
+- `test_spawn_thread.py`
-  - `test_start_delivery_and_check_threads`: when /start_delivery endpoint is hit along with a port number parameter, a thread has to be spawned.
+  - `test_start_delivery_and_check_threads`: When /start_delivery endpoint is hit along with a port number parameter, a thread has to be spawned.
 We are testing if any new threads are created here once the endpoint is hit.
-  - `test_start_delivery_and_check_redis`:  when /start_delivery endpoint is hit along with a port number parameter, a thread has to be spawned and it has to store its delivery status in the Redis cache.
+  - `test_start_delivery_and_check_redis`:  When /start_delivery endpoint is hit along with a port number parameter, a thread has to be spawned and it has to store its delivery status in the Redis cache.
 Here we are checking whether the Redis status for the thread is set.
+  - `test_duplicate_start_delivery_and_check_threads`: when we try to spawn threads to the same destination multiple times.
+Only one thread should be spawned.
+Before spawning a thread, the system must check the Redis if any such thread to the same destination is already registered & should not spawn duplicate threads.

+- `test_spawn_thread_on_system_restart.py`
+  -  `test_spawn_already_registered_thread_on_restart`: Imagine a scenario where the system was already running and a few delivery threads were already in the run.
+When the system restarts, it has to resume these threads as well.
+This functionality is tested here.

-- `test_post_payload.py`
+- `test_failed_delivery.py`
-  - `test_positive_post_the_payload`: when a thread is actively running & is waiting to deliver any arrived payloads at /collect_api endpoint, it immediately delivers the payload to the destination port.
-Here we are spawning a thread to deliver to a port, then hitting the /collect_api with a payload & checking whether the running thread is able to make a post request.
-We mock the actual delivery and just check if the post request is called.
-  - `test_positive_retry_post_the_payload`: any payload delivery is retried three times as set in the config file.
-Here we are trying to check if the destination port has rejected payload acceptance for the first time, and whether our delivery thread is retrying and trying to deliver for a second time.
-  - `test_negative_post_the_payload`: after exhausting the set number of attempts, the program must raise a requests.RequestException.
-Here we are not mocking the request post method & willingly trying to make the payload delivery fail and then trying to check if an exception is raised by asserting like self.assertRaises(RequestException)
+  -  `test_failed_delivery_and_check_redis_status`: The system is not only tracking the last successful delivered payload but also a list of failed payload IDs.
+This functionality is tested here, whether a failed delivery is updated in the Redis.